 Pet-Specific Equipment and Tools:

 - Flexible-tipped thermometer (not sharing… hehe…).
-If possible, get a thermometer that has a high / fever rating to ensure a suitable range for check pet temperatures.
+If possible, get a pet thermometer (affiliate link) or a standard thermometer that has a high/fever rating to ensure it can handle a suitable range for checking pet temperatures.

 - Pet nail clippers.